myrtam/CANNR/README.md

 like models and calculations so that they may be easily consumed by software applications.

+NOTE:  THIS IS A PRE-RELEASE.
+WATCH THIS PROJECT FOR UPCOMING RELEASES!

 You need to have Docker and Python 3.7 or higher installed.
 Also, you need to install the stdlib_list package, using e.g.,